Skip to main content

 Halogen heaters tend to be the cheapest radiant heaters as they have a low power rating (but also produce less heat), while oil-filled radiators are often the cheapest convector heater because there is a thermostat to control the temperature.

-Portable infrared heaters are getting a lot of attention at the moment.
-Manufacturers claim that they can save energy and they are cheap to run and callers to our energy advice line often ask us if infrared heaters are any good.
+Portable infrared heaters are getting a lot of attention at the moment, with manufacturers claiming that they save energy and are cheap to run.
+But are they any good?

-Generally, it depends!
-These are radiant heaters so there will be no warmth lingering in the air once the heater is turned off.
-If an infrared heater is the only heat source in a room, there’s also a risk of damp and mould problems.
-That’s because the air in the room remains cold which means it condenses on any cold surface.
+On the negative side, these are radiant heaters so there will be no warmth lingering in the air once the heater is turned off.
+Further, if an infrared heater is the only heat source in a room, there’s a risk of damp because the air in the room remains cold which means it condenses on cold surfaces.

 Gas room heaters

-Gas heaters are not as energy efficient as electric heaters because as not all the gas is converted into heat output into the room (some is lost as exhaust gases, moisture and the creation of light).
-However, mains gas is usually cheaper than electricity, so the running cost is often comparable.
+Gas heaters are not as energy efficient as electric heaters because while much of the gas is converted into heat, some is lost through the combustion process.
+However, because mains gas is usually cheaper than electricity, the cost of running heaters that use mains gas means they can be more economical.

 Gas heaters can be run on mains gas, or LPG (liquid petroleum gas) also known as bottled gas.
-If you are considering buying a gas heater you need to check current safety regulations as some fixed heaters require flues or chimneys, to ventilate combustion gases and moisture out the home.
+If you are thinking of installing a gas heater you need to check current safety regulations as some fixed heaters require flues or chimneys, to ventilate combustion gases and moisture out the home.

-Portable gas heaters don’t need flues, however you still need to make sure the room is well ventilated.
-Otherwise, there is a risk from carbon monoxide and the water vapour that gas heaters produce can cause condensation leading to damp and mould problems.
+Portable gas heaters don’t need flues; however, it is critical that the room is well ventilated.
+Otherwise, there is a risk from carbon monoxide and other combustion gases accumulating.
+Also, these types of heaters release a lot of water vapour that can cause condensation, damp and mould problems if the room isn’t properly ventilated.

 Heater